jrief/django-websocket-redis/docs/installation.rst

 	WS4REDIS_PREFIX = 'ws'

-Override ``ws4redis.store.RedisStore`` with a customized class, in case you need an alternative implementation of that class
+By default, ``ws4redis.subscriber.RedisSubscriber`` is used to listen to websocket messages.
+In case you need an alternative implementation, extend ``w4redis.redis_store.RedisStore``

 .. code-block:: python

-	WS4REDIS_SUBSCRIBER = 'myapp.redis_store.RedisSubscriber'
+	WS4REDIS_SUBSCRIBER = 'myapp.subscriber.RedisSubscriber'

-This directive is required during development and ignored in production environments.
+The following directive is required during development and ignored in production environments.
 It overrides Django's internal main loop and adds a URL dispatcher in front of the request handler

 .. code-block:: python